ingresso-group/slate/source/includes/_performances.md

 - Some events have performances that do not have a time component - they are valid for the entire day
-- Some events have performances with a performance name rather than a time (TODO: add more detail)
+- Some events have performances with a performance name rather than a time
-- Some events do not have performances - they are valid on all dates (TODO: add more detail)
+- Some events do not have performances - they are valid on all dates
-- Departure and usage dates, (TODO do we need these?)
+- Departure and usage dates

 An event is considered live when it has one or more future performances.
 The API will not return performances that are more than 2 years in the future by